radancyco/radancyco.github.io/uid/code-standards/index.md

 ## 1. General Concepts

-At Radancy, we embrace web standards and keep up-to-date with the latest developments within the web industry.
+At {{ site.company-name }}, we embrace web standards and keep up-to-date with the latest developments within the web industry.
 We are committed to giving all users the best experience possible by using the latest methods and techniques, while also sticking to core principles, such as [Progressive Enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) and [Resilient Design](https://resilientwebdesign.com/).
 In this endeavor, we use the following front-end languages in the majority of our work:

 * HTML5
 * CSS3